A building permit is required to construct a tent, stage or temporary building if:

-Regardless if a permit is required, all temporary structures over 10m2 must include:
+Regardless if a permit is required, tents over 10m2 must include:

-- Structural design and anchorage signed and sealed by a licensed design professional.
+- Structural design signed and sealed by a licensed design professional.

 - Structures cannot be less than 3 meters away from another structure or property line.